Manufacturing Mastermind Series

-Browse the profiles below to get an inside look into the lives of advanced manufacturing researchers, learn about how they have made an impact at NREL, and get inspired by the exciting manufacturing projects they are involved in.
+Browse the profiles below, and the Why the World Needs Manufacturing Masterminds summary article, to get an inside look into the lives of advanced manufacturing researchers, learn how they have made an impact at NREL, and get inspired by the exciting projects they are involved in.

 Even as a child, Nicholas Rorrer ran experiments, testing soap effectivity on shirt stains.
 Now a senior researcher at NREL, he studies how to clean up plastics (or rather the polymers that make up plastics).
 So far, he and his colleagues accidentally designed a microbial enzyme that eats polymers and are inventing ways to manufacture polymers with biobased (or plant-based) materials, such as corn, and upcycle reclaimed polymers into superior plastics.
 Learn why he loves polymers as well as Legos, yoga, RuPaul’s drag races, and saving the world.

 Growing up in India, Parthiv Kurup saw regular blackouts that lasted days.
 After that, he decided to join the energy sector—and change it.
 Although he started in natural gas, he switched to renewables when he realized their future economic value would surpass fossil fuels.
 Now, as a cost and systems analyst, Kurup studies the economic viability of renewable technologies and helps streamline manufacturing processes to reduce energy consumption and costs.